han-yaeger/yaeger-tutorial/docs/tilemaps.md

 # Adding many entities at once

-The Game Level needs a bit more decoration, so as the last step in this tutorial, we are going to add some coral.
+The `GameLevel` needs a bit more decoration, so as the last step in this tutorial, we are going to add some coral.
 The following four images are
 available: